Policies

 Require Approval

 The action is paused and placed in the approval queue.
 A designated approver must review the full context and approve or reject the action before it can proceed.
-The agent receives a "pending_approval" status.
+The agent receives a decision of require_approval along with an approvalRequestId it can use to poll for resolution.

 Allow with Alert

 The action proceeds immediately, but an alert is created in the dashboard.
-Use this for actions that are acceptable but worth monitoring — for example, when you want visibility without friction.
+Use this for actions that are acceptable but worth monitoring, for example when you want visibility without friction.

 Designing Policies